Chichester Psalms: History

 The work was commissioned for the 1965 Southern Cathedrals Festival at Chichester Cathedral by the cathedral's Dean, Walter Hussey.
 However, the world premiere took place in the Philharmonic Hall, New York, on 15 July 1965 with the composer conducting, followed by the performance at Chichester on July 31, 1965, conducted by the cathedral's Organist and Master of the Choristers, John Birch.

 The first performance in London took place on 10 June 1966 in the Duke's Hall of the Royal Academy of Music.
 Conducted by Roy Wales and performed by the London Academic Orchestra and London Student Chorale, it was paired with Britten's Cantata academica.

 Chichester Psalms was Bernstein's first composition after his 1963 Third Symphony (Kaddish).
 These two works are his two most overtly Jewish compositions.
 While both works have a chorus singing texts in Hebrew, the Kaddish Symphony has been described as a work often at the edge of despair, while Chichester Psalms is affirmative and serene at times.

 On 24 November 2018, as the finale of the Bernstein in Chichester celebrations to mark the centenary of Bernstein's birth, the choirs of Chichester Cathedral, Winchester Cathedral and Salisbury Cathedral again joined forces to sing Chichester Psalms in Chichester Cathedral.
 They were accompanied by the Bournemouth Symphony Orchestra conducted by Marin Alsop, a former pupil of Bernstein.
 The treble solo was sung by the Chichester Head Chorister, Jago Brazier.
 Alexander Bernstein, Bernstein's son, was in the audience, as he had been in 1965.

 In its 60th anniversary year Chichester Cathedral mounted a concert to celebrate this work.
 The concert, in May 2025, included other works, including a new commission 'A Psalm for Chichester' by Joanna Marsh, written to completement the Chichester Psalms.
 To coincide with this event, the Bernstein in Chichester society commissioned a plaque to celebrate the connection between Bernstein and Chichester.
-The plaque, by stone carver Rob Jolly, was unveiled by Dame Patricia Routledge on 17 May 2025.
+The plaque, by stone carver Rob Jolly, was unveiled by Patricia Routledge on 17 May 2025.